fivh-bergen/kart/README.md

 You can try them out in the [Overpass turbo sandbox](https://overpass-turbo.eu/) by copy pasting the entire contents of an .overpassql file.

 #### Tags in the info panel

+This app display some tags in the info panel to provide some useful information about shops/POIs.
+The tags that can appear here are a selection of OpenStreetMap tags.
+More information about these tags can be found [here](docs/tags.md)